vpalos/vpalos.github.io/_posts/2020-02-25-enum-values-as-keys-in-ts.md

 ---

-In TypeScript, it's often useful to define interfaces or complex (structured) types whose properties (or keys) may only be the values of a previously defined `enum` type.
+In TypeScript, it's often useful to define interfaces or complex (structured) types whose properties (or keys) may only be values of a previously defined `enum` type.

 Here's a good example: an object declaring a set of buttons for a modal dialog.